 Aboriginal and Torres Strait Islander Legal Service (ATSILS) — may be able to give legal representation and advice on family law matters for Indigenous people.

-Queensland Indigenous Family Violence Legal Services give legal and counselling services to Aboriginal and Torres Strait Islander peoples suffering from the direct and indirect effects of domestic violence and sexual assault.
+Queensland Indigenous Family Violence Legal Services (QVILS) give legal and counselling services to Aboriginal and Torres Strait Islander peoples suffering from the direct and indirect effects of domestic violence and sexual assault.

 The following organisations may be able to help.
 They don’t give legal advice.